-People with “normal” ears don’t think about them much, but anyone with ears that stick out, fold over or may even be just a fragment of an ear are all too aware of them.
-Children in particular can become hyper-sensitive to what they may see as a serious deformity.
-Even young children with “different” ears are often subjected to merciless teasing or bullying that can affect their overall self-esteem and subsequent ability to develop socially.
-They may be branded “Dumbo” or “mouse-ears” by their playmates.
+People with abnormal ears don’t think about it much, but anyone with protruding, flipped, or even a fragment of an ear is all too aware of them.
+Children in particular can be overly sensitive to what they consider to be a serious deformity.
+Even small children with different ears are often mercilessly teased or bullied, which can affect their overall self-esteem and their later social development ability.
+They can be branded as Dumbo or Mouse Ears by their playmates.

-Fortunately, corrections for ear deformities are among the very few plastic surgery procedures that can be performed on young children, starting as young as 5 to 6 years of age.
-In fact, for some, the earlier these conditions are addressed the better.
+Fortunately, ear deformity corrections are one of the very few plastic surgeries that can be performed on young children aged 5 to 6 years old.
+In fact, for some, the sooner these conditions are addressed, the better.

 We offer procedures to make ears look more natural, treating a range of issues including: